-Our success and ability to compete depend in large part upon our ability to protect our proprietary technology.
-In accordance with industry practice, since we have no registered patents on our software solution technologies, we rely on a combination of trade secret and copyright laws and confidentiality, non-disclosure and assignment-of-inventions agreements to protect our proprietary technology.
+In accordance with industry practice, since we have no registered patents on our software solution technologies, we rely on a combination of contractual provisions and intellectual property law to protect our proprietary technology.
 We believe that due to the dynamic nature of the computer and software industries, copyright protection is less significant than factors such as the knowledge and experience of our management and personnel, the frequency of product enhancements and the timeliness and quality of our support services.
-Therefore, we distribute our products under software license agreements that grant customers a personal, non-transferable license to use our products and contain terms and conditions prohibiting the unauthorized upon the commencement of our products and our policy is to require employees and consultants to execute confidentiality and non-compete agreements upon the commencement of their relationships with us.
-These measures may not be adequate to protect our technology from third-party infringement, and our competitors might independently develop technologies that are substantially equivalent or superior to ours.
-Additionally, our products may be sold in foreign countries that provide less protection for intellectual property rights than that provided under U.S. or Israeli laws.
+We seek to protect the source code of our products as trade secret information and as unpublished copyright works.
+We also rely on security and copy protection features in our proprietary software.
+We distribute our products under software license agreements that grant customers a personal, non-transferable license to use our products and contain terms and conditions prohibiting the unauthorized reproduction or transfer of our products.
+In addition, while we attempt to protect trade secrets and other proprietary information through non-disclosure agreements with employees, consultants and distributors, not all of our employees have signed invention assignment agreements.
+Although we intend to protect our rights vigorously, there can be no assurance that these measures will be successful.
+Our failure to protect our rights, or the improper use of our products by others without licensing them from us could have a material adverse effect on our results of operations and financial condition.

-Our customers and we rely on technology and intellectual property of third parties, the loss of which could limit the functionality of our products and disrupt our business.
+Our customers and we rely on technology and intellectual property of third-parties, the loss of which could limit the functionality of our products and disrupt our business.

-We use technology and intellectual property licensed from unaffiliated third parties in certain of our products, and we may license additional third-party technology and intellectual property in the future.
+We use technology and intellectual property licensed from unaffiliated third-parties in certain of our products, and we may license additional third-party technology and intellectual property in the future.
 Any errors or defects in this third-party technology and intellectual property could result in errors that could harm our brand and business.
 In addition, licensed technology and intellectual property may not continue to be available on commercially reasonable terms, or at all.
-The loss of the right to license and distribute this third party technology could limit the functionality of our products and might require us to redesign our products.
+The loss of the right to license and distribute this third-party technology could limit the functionality of our products and might require us to redesign our products.